 Gae Aulenti Mezzoracolo Table or Floor Lamp

-Materials: Perforated round cylinder base in dark brown coated metal with hammer-blow paint.
-White opal glass globe.
-Bakelite sockets.
+Materials: Perforated round tubular base in dark brown coated metal with hammer-blow paint.
+White opal glass globe lampshade.
+Bakelite E14 sockets.

 Globe: ∅ 45 cm / 17.71”

 Height: 67 cm / 26.37”

 Base: ∅ 31 cm / 12.20”

 Electricity: 2 bulbs E14, 2 x 40 watt, 1 bulb E27, 1 x 75 watt maximum.
 110/220 volt.